- City Government

 Covid-19 Special Statement

 Physical access to the airport property and terminal building by the general public is governed by 17-A M.R.S.A.
 Section 402.
-Airport tenants, charter and medical transport passengers, aircrews and medical personnel have full access to the airport and terminal with the caveat the terminal is only staffed part time and may not be sanitized following every visit.
+The terminal is only staffed part time and is not sanitized following every visit.
 Please call 207-338-3370 x 600 or 603-970-1947 if you need assistance.

 Airport Facilities & Equipment

 Tie downs and engine block heater outlets located at the newer, western apron (to the northwest of the terminal/administration building) are available on a first-come, first-served basis at no charge.
 Please note, the airport does not supply tie down ropes.
-The airport has a terminal/administration building with heat and air conditioning that is available to the aviation community, and there is also free wireless internet available at the airport.
+The airport has a terminal/administration building with heat and air conditioning that is available to the aviation community, and there is also free wireless internet available (BST Guest) at the airport.
 Also please note, there is no fuel system at the airport at the current time so fuel cannot be purchased.
+We hope to have 100LL by October 2021.

 For all airport-related matters, please contact Airport Manager Kenneth Ortmann via phone at (603) 970-1947 or email at firstname.lastname@example.org.